FoxDotBuild/Cya/MicroPython/README.md

 ## Getting Started

-Once you have installed MicroPython and the necessary libraries you are ready to start using Cya's peripherals.
-The GettingStarted.md file provides details on testing each of the different peripherals using MicroPython.
+Once you have installed MicroPython and downloaded the necessary libraries to your PC you are ready to install the libraries onto Cya and start using Cya's peripherals.
+The GettingStarted.md file explains how to load the libraries into Cya's memory and begin testing each of the different peripherals using MicroPython.